Kaizen86/Python-Discord-Bot/README.md

 	>say <text>
 Gets the number of times the mentioned user has "meeped".
 	>list_meeps <mention>
+Generates a minecraft achievement with a random icon, with text based on the input.
+	>mca <text>
 This command allow translation to and from Basic Shadow, which is a language invented by <@284415695050244106>.
 	>translate <to/from> <english>
+Generates an ASCII art of the input text.
+	>figlet <text>
 ```

 Image manipulation commands